tansonlee/binary-search-tree/README.md

 -   Pure functions
 -   Avoiding side-effects

 It also allows for any data which can be ordered using a total order to be stored (not only numbers).
 This is done using a strict total order.
-If you want numbers to be stored by increasing order (like 1, 2, 3, 4, 5), use the total order "<" implemented by: lambda x, y : x < y

 ## Functions